iossifovlab/gpf/userdocs/getting_started.rst

     # specifies where Apache Spark is installed
     export SPARK_HOME=<path to spark distribution>/spark-2.4

-    # configure paths to genomics scores databases
+    # configure paths to genomic scores databases
     export DAE_GENOMIC_SCORES_HG19=<path to>/genomic-scores-hg19
     export DAE_GENOMIC_SCORES_HG38=<path to>/genomic-scores-hg38

-    # specifies where is the source directory for GPF DAE
+    # specifies where the source directory for GPF DAE is
     export DAE_SOURCE_DIR=<path to gpf>/gpf/DAE
-    # specifies the location of GPF data instance
+    # specifies the location of the GPF data instance
     export DAE_DB_DIR=<path to work data>/data-hg19

     # activates GPF conda environment